THE STONE

 Of angels encompasses me.

-On this long-travelled night
+On this long-traveled night

 I welcome their solemn divinity